mantree/belittle/README.md

 > belittle - /bɪˈlɪt(ə)l/ - To denigrate, make small of, to mock.

-A Clojure library that aims to bring mocking to core.test, with enough flexibility to be used with test.check and extensibility so you can roll to your own needs.
+A Clojure library that aims to bring mocking to core.test, with enough flexibility to be used with test.check and extensibility so you can extend to meet your needs.

 ## !!!
 Early alpha - at best !!!

 [![Clojars Project](http://clojars.org/belittle/latest-version.svg)](http://clojars.org/belittle)

 The main contribution is the `given` macro.
-Fed a map of function calls to values it rebinds the functions to mocks that return the provided value.
-Arg matching is provided, such that only valid args will accepted.
-Arg's can also be functions, allowing predicates to be used instead of values.
+Fed a map of function calls to a value it rebinds the functions to mocks that return the provided value.
+Arg matching is provided, so only the specified args will be accepted.
+Arg's can also be functions, so predicates can be used instead of values.
 Return values can be Mock instances, to allow for restricted or changable responses.

-Before `given` preforms the var binding the body is evaluated.
-This allows the mocking map to be the product of a `merge` call, thereby allow mocks to be paramatised and resused for multiple tests.
-The macro `m` is provided to prevent evaluation of those functions results.
+Before `given` rebinds the vars it's first arg is evaluated.
+This allows the mocking map to be the product of a `merge` call, thereby allow mocks to be paramatised, grouped and resused for multiple tests.
+The macro `m` is provided to prevent evaluation of calls in mock producing functions.

-Mocking is provided by the `Mock` protocol that defines a `respond` and `complete` function.
-The library will aim to provide easy access to some basics (`once`, `never`, etc), but this is the extension point for any custom mocking needs you may have. `complete` is called on all mocks after the body of assertions, `Mock` implementations are expected to call `core.test/do-report` with their status.
+Mocking is encapsulated by the `Mock` protocol that defines a `respond` and `complete` function.
+The library will aim to provide easy access to some basics (`once`, `never`, etc), but this is the extension point for any custom mocking needs you may have. `complete` is called on mocks after the a tests assertions, `Mock` implementations are expected to call `core.test/do-report` with their status.

-Besides creating a new way of structuring mock heavy tests, this libraries key motivation is to explore the idea of generative mocking tests and to see if they can be a useful construct.
-For the best experience it is highly recommended to use the modified [test.check](https://github.com/clojure/test.check) integration provided by [test.chuck](https://github.com/gfredericks/test.chuck#alternate-clojuretest-integration).
+Besides creating a new way of structuring mock heavy tests, this libraries key motivation is to explore the combination of generative testing and mocking.
+For the best experience it is highly recommended to use the core.test integration provided by [test.chuck](https://github.com/gfredericks/test.chuck#alternate-clojuretest-integration).
 This prevents test failures being reported until after the shrinking process has been completed.

-A small example of this being put together is made below
+To see this combination in action see the [generative](http://github.com/mixradio/belittle/blob/master/test/belittle/generative.clj) test namespace.

 ## Usage

-For the following examples the following is defined:
+For the following examples the following is defined, tests pass unless otherwise specified:

 ```clojure
 (:require [clojure.test :refer :all]